Yell, Shetland: Geology and soils

 Yell lies to the east of the Walls boundary fault, which is probably a northern extension of the Great Glen fault.
 There are three main faults that dictate the geography of Yell - the first is the Bluemull Fault, which separates Yell from Unst by creating the Bluemull Sound; the second is the Arisdale Fault which forms the northern part of Whale Firth, and extends south to Arisdale, and out of Hamnavoe; and the third is the Nesting Fault, which more or less creates Yell Sound, and divides Yell from Mainland Shetland.
 A fourth fault helps create Gloup Voe, and there are some other minor ones.
 These faults may be seen as radiating branches of the Walls Fault, and were exacerbated by glacial activity.

 The island's bedrock is largely composed of Moine schist with a north–south grain, a metamorphosed sedimentary rock originally laid down in shallow water 1,000-800 million years ago and then uplifted and deformed during the Caledonian orogeny 600–400 million years ago.
 The principal minerals are coarse quartzite, quartz-feldspar gneiss and mica schist.

-In common with the rest of Scotland, Yell was covered in thick ice sheets during the Pleistocene ice ages.
+In common with the rest of Shetland, Yell was covered in thick ice sheets during the Pleistocene ice ages.
 Some of the island's gorges, such as the Daal of Lumbister, may have originally been created by ancient meltwater streams escaping from underneath retreating glaciers, and it is also thought some of Yell's lochs were originally dammed by moraines.

 After the ice melted the island would have experienced a large tsunami some 8,000 years BP associated with the Storegga Slides.
 The inundation would have reached 25 m above normal high tides.
 There is also some evidence at Basta Voe in the north west of a more recent event of a similar nature.
 In modern times, the non-porous nature of the bedrock, the presence of boulder clay and the cool and damp climate have conspired to create large expanses of peat.
 This covers two-thirds of the island with an average depth of 1.5 m.
 Its main constituent materials are sphagnum moss, cotton grass, deer grass, heather and sedge.
 This peat is highly important to the islanders as a fuel source, and in some areas is even worked commercially.
 It is cut with a tushker (a type of peat spade, akin to the Highland cascrom), and according to Blackadder (2003) "Yell boasts some of the best peat stacking skills in Shetland."

 There is also some dune habitat near West Sandwick, something pretty rare in the Shetland Islands; controversially, there has been some commercial extraction of the sand from this area, which may have had a significant environmental impact.